 The recipe then includes a small portion of Peas, Potatoes, and Tapioca, which provide a mix of carbohydrates and fiber.

 The use of Tapioca is worth discussing as it is a food rarely seen in the western world.
-However, it is popular in other regions such as South America, where it is a staple of many people’s diet.
+However, it is popular in other regions, such as South America, where it is a staple of many people’s diets.

 You can learn more about the ingredient and why it’s used in pet food in our article Tapioca In Dog Food.